Akb’i e tz’o’b’ war ani ajnyob’

 oracion

-tomorrow the dog will run
+yesterday the dog did not run

-(Spanish) mañana el perro correrá
+(Spanish) ayer el perro no corrió

 Speaker: Fermín Díaz García